TOMToolkit/tom_base/docs/managing_data/continuous_sharing.rst

 Also note that by default, continuous sharing will occur when a ReducedDatum is saved, or when the default `tom_base` `DataProcessor` is used to load in a `DataProduct`.
-If you create your own `DataProcessor` subclass in your TOM, you must add the following lines to trigger continuous sharing after you have bulk created the `ReducedDatum`s:
+If you create your own `DataProcessor` subclass in your TOM, you must add the following lines to trigger continuous sharing after you have bulk created the `ReducedDatums`:

 .. code:: python

     from tom_dataproducts.sharing import continuous_share_data
     # After all your logic to bulk_create ReducedDatums
     # Trigger any sharing you may have set to occur when new data comes in